poseidonphp/simple-redis-queue/README.md

 Ultimately control how many parallel scans can run by configuring how many pods to run (in docker-compose.yml) and how many threads per pod.

+## Watching it in action
+In your terminal tab, run ```docker-compose logs -f worker```.
+This will display container logs in real time

+In a second terminal tab, run ```docker-compose exec manager python MyProject.py```.
+You will see the results in the logs terminal.